TanhJK728/Exclusion-Process-Simulation/README.md

     python main.py
     ```

+---

 ## Understanding the Visualization

-This project generates two primary visualizations to help you analyze the system's behavior:
+This project generates visual outputs to help you analyze the system's behavior:

 ### 1. Space-Time Evolution Diagram
 This heatmap visualizes the history of the entire lattice.